syazsolo/sovereignty/README.md

 `Game Theory 🎮` is a branch of science that deals with strategies in a random environment

-From Game Theory, emerged `The Prisoner's Dilemma`, which is an actual game, that you can play, no matter how noob are you.
+From Game Theory, emerged `The Prisoner's Dilemma`, which is an actual game, that you can play, no matter how noob you are. even you can play this.

-sovereignty\_ is for everyone to quickly setup a player & play this game.
-You will find plenty of help in this repo.
+with sovereignty\_, you just follow what we say, and then you can play.

-Here is Veritasium to explain [`The Prisoner's Dilemma`](https://www.youtube.com/watch?v=mScpHTIi-kM)
+I suggest you listen to Veritasium, explaining [`The Prisoner's Dilemma`](https://www.youtube.com/watch?v=mScpHTIi-kM)

 ## \_definitions: